-- As of 11:00 AM EDT, Idalia was located about 120 miles west of the Dry Tortugas, 275 miles south-southwest of Tampa, and is moving northward at 14 mph.
-A faster north-northeast motion is expected later today and Wednesday. - On the forecast track, the center of Idalia is forecast to move over the eastern Gulf of Mexico later, reach the Gulf Coast of Florida within the Hurricane Warning area on Wednesday, and move near the coasts or Georgia and the Carolinas on Thursday. - Maximum sustained winds have increased to 85 mph, making Idalia a Category 1 hurricane.
-Rapid intensification is likely through landfall, and Idalia is forecast to become an extremely dangerous major hurricane before landfall on Wednesday. - Computer models indicate Idalia will continue to strengthen as it moves over the warm waters of the eastern Gulf of Mexico, before making landfall along the Florida Big Bend or Nature Coast Wednesday morning. - Tropical Storm Watches/Warnings, Hurricane Watches/Warnings, and Storm Surge Watches/Warnings have been continued across the Big Bend, Northeast and West Florida.
+- As of 5:00 PM EDT, Idalia was located about 195 miles southwest of Tampa, 300 miles south of Tallahassee, and is moving northward at 16 mph.
+A northward to north-northeastward motion is expected tonight. - On the forecast track, the center of Idalia is forecast to reach the Big Bend coast of Florida on Wednesday morning. - After landfall, the center of Idalia is forecast to turn toward the northeast and east, moving near or along the coast of Georgia, South Carolina, and North Carolina late Wednesday and Thursday. - Maximum sustained winds have increased to 100 mph, making Idalia a Category 2 hurricane.
+Idalia is expected to become an extremely dangerous major hurricane before it reaches the Big Bend coast of Florida. - · Idalia is likely to still be a hurricane while moving across southern Georgia, and possibly when it reaches the coast of Georgia or southern South Carolina on Wednesday. - Computer models indicate Idalia will continue to strengthen as it moves over the warm waters of the eastern Gulf of Mexico, before making landfall along the Florida Big Bend or Nature Coast Wednesday morning. - Tropical Storm Watches/Warnings, Hurricane Watches/Warnings, and Storm Surge Watches/Warnings have been continued across the Big Bend, Northeast and West Florida.